B-Yahia/PHP-GraphQL-Server/README.md

 git clone https://github.com/B-Yahia/ReactJS-GraphQL.git
 cd ReactJS-GraphQL
 ```
-Update the API URL in src/GraphQL/apolloClient.js to point to the GraphQL server URL.
+  -Update the API URL in src/GraphQL/apolloClient.js to point to the GraphQL server URL.

   3. You can try the deployment of the [frontend](https://blog-ql-1.netlify.app/)

 ## Deployment